Automatic Chicken Coop Door Openers

 Not only does this automatic door allow your chickens to free range first thing in the morning, but it also saves you having to go out and open the door yourself.
 You can instead spend that time on something else.

-When it gets dark out and your flock instinctively goes in through the door opening to roost for the night, the automatic door will close and lock them in.
+When it gets dark out and your flock instinctively goes in through the door opening to roost for the night, the door will close automatically and lock them in.
+(Don't worry, you can program it to close after they all go in and it and our recommendations have safety features so no chickens can get hurt!)

 An automatic chicken coop door can be powered by the following power sources: